 The CS182 calls itself a ‘Senior Phone,’ and it has two signature features designed to help the elderly.
 The first is nice big buttons which you can see take up nearly the whole front of the handset, so no fumbling here, and the second is a dedicated SOS button.
 The button can be programmed with up to five numbers and, when held down for 1.5 seconds, will message all of the numbers in that list.
 For less troubling times, a decent battery and a loud speaker are features which serve the indented customer well too, and a charging dock is a nice feature though perhaps could have a slightly more funnelled top.
 As a 2G dual-SIM phone, you’ll be able to connect to two networks, so long as they’re not exclusively 3G and above.(opens in new tab)

 So, it’s not a smart phone in the iPhone sense, but it’s definitely got a bit of chic about it, thanks to the styling being burned indelibly into the cultural imprint made by the first Matrix movie in 1999.
-The significance, never completely diminished, is on the rise again because the fourth movie, Matrix: Resurrections, is finally about to get a theatrical release in 2022 (after a covid delay).
+The significance, never completely diminished, is on the rise again because the fourth movie, Matrix: Resurrections, is finally in the cinemas.
 Anyway, the phone.
 Like the 2720 flip, this is a perfectly serviceable modern 4G phone, with a distinctly ordinary camera, squashed into a form factor and branding that matters to many.
 Like the flip, the keyboard slider makes this phone not only light and compact but practical too, with no accidental pocket dials (or bag fluff) likely to cause a nuisance.
-The other side of that argument is that the plastic seems a little more easily scuffed than you’d like, and the processor could be snappier, but the price is very attractive – an ideal backup phone.
+The other side of that argument is that the plastic seems a little more easily scuffed than you’d like, and the processor could be snappier, but the price is very attractive – an ideal backup phone.(opens in new tab)

 This phone is marketed for seniors, but comes with support for the age-spanning social media apps Facebook and Whatsapp.
 Though it sports physical keys, they’re not the biggest, so it’s probably best for more nimble folk than some senior-friendly handsets, but with 512MB memory and a 1.1GHz processor there is definitely enough grunt to get through the apps which will be most important to those looking to receive and share photos and messages, if not play the latest games.(opens in new tab)